deshartman/conversation-relay-flex-dialler/README.md

 ### toolManifest.json

-Located in `serverless/assets/toolManifest.json`, this file defines the available tools for the GPT service:
+Located in `serverless/assets/toolManifest.json`, this file defines the available tools for the LLM service:

 1. `get-customer`
    - Retrieves customer details using caller's phone number